molecule/molecule.github.io/_post/movies-watched.md

         link: https://www.alternateending.com/2017/12/the-post-2017.html
     -
         title: The Greatest Showman
         review: Ugh.
-I love musicals **and** the circus but I hated this.
+I love musicals *and* the circus but I hated this.
 Boring, poppy songs (except the excellent power anthem by the Bearded Lady), thin characters, and not anything fun to make up for it.
         rating: 1
         link: https://www.alternateending.com/2018/01/greatest-showman-2017.html
     -
         title: I, Tonya
         review: Really good.
-This event featured surprisingly large in my childhood, so it was an interesting experience in nostalgia to see it on-screen.
+This event featured surprisingly large in my childhood (maybe the first "viral" news story I remember?
+That and Jon-Benet Ramsey's murder), so it was an interesting experience in nostalgia to see it on-screen.
+Cool and weird framing.
+Margot Robbie is excellent and Allison Janney is in top form (one of my all-time faves).
         rating: 2.5
         link: https://www.alternateending.com/2017/12/i-tonya-2017.html
     -
         title: Disaster Artist
-        review: The Room was a weird experience when I first saw it living w 6 roommates in section 8 housing in a not-great neighborhood in SF at the height of the recession.
-This movie is phenomenally well-done.
+        review: The Room was a weird experience when I first saw it while living w 6 roommates (two of whom are now famous comedians!) in section 8 housing in a not-great neighborhood in SF at the height of the 2008 recession.
+This movie is very well-done.
 James Franco deserves an Oscar.
         rating: 2.5
         link: https://www.alternateending.com/2017/12/disaster-artist-2017.html
     -